metio/terraform-provider-k8s/docs/data-sources/kyverno_io_policy_v2beta1_manifest.md

 Required:

 - `key` (String) key is the label key that the selector applies to.
-- `operator` (String) operator represents a key's relationship to a set of values.
-Valid operators are In, NotIn, Exists and DoesNotExist.
+- `operator` (String) operator represents a key's relationship to a set of values.Valid operators are In, NotIn, Exists and DoesNotExist.

 Optional:

 - `values` (List of String) values is an array of string values.
-If the operator is In or NotIn, the values array must be non-empty.
-If the operator is Exists or DoesNotExist, the values array must be empty.
-This array is replaced during a strategic merge patch.
+If the operator is In or NotIn,the values array must be non-empty.
+If the operator is Exists or DoesNotExist,the values array must be empty.
+This array is replaced during a strategicmerge patch.

+<a id="nestedatt--spec--webhook_configuration"></a>
+### Nested Schema for `spec.webhook_configuration`

+Optional:

+- `match_conditions` (Attributes List) MatchCondition configures admission webhook matchConditions. (see [below for nested schema](#nestedatt--spec--webhook_configuration--match_conditions))

+<a id="nestedatt--spec--webhook_configuration--match_conditions"></a>
+### Nested Schema for `spec.webhook_configuration.match_conditions`

+Required:

+- `expression` (String) Expression represents the expression which will be evaluated by CEL.
+Must evaluate to bool.CEL expressions have access to the contents of the AdmissionRequest and Authorizer, organized into CEL variables:'object' - The object from the incoming request.
+The value is null for DELETE requests.'oldObject' - The existing object.
+The value is null for CREATE requests.'request' - Attributes of the admission request(/pkg/apis/admission/types.go#AdmissionRequest).'authorizer' - A CEL Authorizer.
+May be used to perform authorization checks for the principal (user or service account) of the request.
+See https://pkg.go.dev/k8s.io/apiserver/pkg/cel/library#Authz'authorizer.requestResource' - A CEL ResourceCheck constructed from the 'authorizer' and configured with the  request resource.Documentation on CEL: https://kubernetes.io/docs/reference/using-api/cel/Required.
+- `name` (String) Name is an identifier for this match condition, used for strategic merging of MatchConditions,as well as providing an identifier for logging purposes.
+A good name should be descriptive ofthe associated expression.Name must be a qualified name consisting of alphanumeric characters, '-', '_' or '.', andmust start and end with an alphanumeric character (e.g. 'MyName',  or 'my.name',  or'123-abc', regex used for validation is '([A-Za-z0-9][-A-Za-z0-9_.]*)?[A-Za-z0-9]') with anoptional DNS subdomain prefix and '/' (e.g. 'example.com/MyName')Required.